A value proposition is a promise. It describes the value you deliver to your clients.

 - What do they get?

-- Why is your product better?
+- Why is your product or service better?

 The following guide will help you formulate yours.

-Start with your customers
+Start with your clients

 The better you understand your target audience, the more relevant your value proposition will be, because they are at the centre of it.
 Consider their age, buying power and geographical location.
-Identify the customers you want more of and use them to build a picture of the audience you are targeting.
+Identify the clients you want more of and use them to build a picture of the audience you are targeting.
 What kind of language do they use and where they go for information about the products and services you offer?
 Answering these questions will help your view your product from their point of view.

 How do you solve the problem for them?

 The reality is that people aren't just buying a product or service, they are buying a solution to a problem.
-Make a list of all the benefits your product offers customers.
+Make a list of all the benefits your product offers clients.
 For example, Amazon made purchasing online easier while Uber is improving the on-demand car service.
-Your customers may be comparing your products and services with those of a competitor so your value proposition should focus on the unique qualities of your product or service.
+Your clients may be comparing your products and services with those of a competitor so your value proposition should focus on the unique qualities of your product or service.
 It could be price, speed of delivery, unique features or stand out service.

 What does your product or service do?